How does technology impact your health and well-being?

 Even internet surfing, to some, has become an addiction.
 Hours and hours are spent online with no care in the real world.
 It’s the same thing with online games.

-People suddenly become a recluse.
+People suddenly become recluses.
 They ignore their home and family.
 Hanging out is no longer for them.

 This phenomenon is real in many places.
 Loneliness creates frustration with the outside world.
 A gregarious attitude is lost.

-Gone is the time of 70’s and 80’s when Saturday nights were nights with friends, hanging out.
+Gone are the times of the 70s and 80s when Saturday nights were nights with friends, hanging out.
 Nowadays you also hear about online meetings with friends using instant messengers.

-SMS has reduced the need of speaking on the phone.
+SMS has reduced the need for speaking on the phone.
 People are no longer as outgoing and sociable as they were before.

 Everything you need to shop can be ordered online or on the telephone.